 Thanks in part to its solid reputation, ShareASale is trusted by quite a few big-name companies.

-Over 1,000 merchants, such as WP Engine and OptinMonster, are exclusive to the network.
+Over 1,000 merchants and influencers, such as WP Engine and OptinMonster, are exclusive to the network.

 If you want to advertise their products, you can only do so through ShareASale.

 Anyone who’s looking for a reliable affiliate network that offers a wide variety of affiliating marketing options (thus eliminating the need to join multiple networks) should give ShareASale a try.